owenscott/codeformbas/_lessons/week1/5-exercise1.md

 # Exercise 1
 For our first exercise we will make a very simple webpage, building on the example in the previous sections.
 First pick a list of something (favourite bands, top news websites, best mushroom quiche recipes, etc.) and make a website listing some links.
-When you're done, your webpage should look like [this one](examples/bschools.html).
+When you're done, your webpage should look like the one in the following image.
 (Don't worry, we will make cooler websites before this course is over!)

 [![Business Schools in Europe](img/bschools.png "Business Schools in Europe")](examples/bschools.html)